josephgattuso/js-projects/README.md

-# 50 Project in 50 Days
+# 50 Projects in 50 Days

 Simple projects built using HTML, CSS, and plain JavaScript.